abdallahi-elalem/MOF-Materials-Lab/content/authors/gongfachen/_index.md

 ---
-title: Gongfa CHEN
+title: Ahamad Irfan
-role: Professor at Smart Structural Health Monitoring and Control Laboratory (SSHMC)
+role: PhD Student
 bio: Gongfa Chen obtained his PhD from the University of Queensland, Australia.
 His main research areas include the application of artificial intelligence in civil engineering, bridge structural health monitoring, prefabricated building structures, and computational structural dynamics.
 He has published over 80 research papers, with more than 60 indexed by SCI, and has been granted 7 invention patents.
 Gongfa has led 2 National Natural Science Foundation of China projects, 1 provincial-level international scientific and technological cooperation project, and more than 5 industrial projects.
 He has supervised 5 doctoral students and over 30 master's students, with several students winning national and university-level innovation awards.
 Gongfa was honored as an outstanding postgraduate supervisor in 2018 and 2023.
 interests:
   - Artificial Intelligence in Civil Engineering